UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Xpath
 ^^^^^

-:code:`mods/subject[not(@displayLabel)]/temporal`
+:code:`mods/subject/temporal`

 Decision
 ^^^^^^^^

 Temporal subjects without the displayLabel attribute will be directly mapped as strings to schema:temporalCoverage.
-This property was chosen because it allows a wider range of values than other potential solutions (such as ).
+This property was chosen because it allows a wider range of values than other potential solutions (such as dcterms:temporalCoverage which requires that the value is part of the class PeriodOfTime).

 `Example of temporal subject - arrow:268 <https://digital.lib.utk.edu/collections/islandora/object/arrow%3A268>`_.